UniteBoston

 The Week of Prayer for Christian Unity is an international initiative where Christians worldwide are reminded of Jesus’ prayer for his disciples that “they may be one so that the world may believe” (John 17:21).
 Locally, UniteBoston coordinates evening collaborative gatherings of fellowship, prayer and worship from January 18-25 annually.

 Mark Your Calendars – You are invited to mark your calendars and plan to attend the evening gatherings!
 In this time of Epiphany, we encourage you to receive the manifestation of Jesus Christ through those of different denominations, races and cultures.
 Let’s make the most of these opportunities in order to truly be the family of God and serve as the body of Christ in the world.
+Let’s also pray with our feet – consider how our beliefs can come together in common action and witness.

 Spread the Word – We also appreciate help spreading the word to people in your congregation, family, friends, and neighbors.
 A personal invitation goes a long way.